Capturing The Sun: Master Craftsmen in Ancient Mesoamerica

 A full color catalog accompanied the show.
 Copies are still available.

-Explore some select images from our catalog below
+Explore some select images from our catalog below or link here to full catalog.

-The allure of gold adornments is universal and eternal.
+The allure of gold adornments is universal and eternal

-The second established region of goldwork extended from Colombia, Ecuador and Venezuela and included Panama and Costa Rica.
+The second established region of gold work extended from what is now Colombia, Ecuador and Venezuela and included Panama and Costa Rica.
 Here many different cultures developed, each with their own distinct style.
 They shared similarities in taking forms from nature, casting birds, alligators, frogs, and other animals as well as geometric forms.
-In Colombia, the earliest goldworkers were from Calima, in the western part of the country near the Rio Cauca, and were most likely influenced by the Moche in Peru.
+In Colombia, the earliest gold workers were from Calima, in the western part of the country near the Rio Cauca, and were most likely influenced by the Moche in Peru.
 The Muisca occupied an area in the central highlands (modern day Bogota) and were relatively isolated, allowing them to develop an independent style of abstract “stick” figures known as tunjos.
 The Tairona had a fine gold working tradition and mastered an extremely fine wire braiding technique.
 They are famous for constructing large gold warrior figures with elaborate plumage.
-Costa Rican and Panamanian gold art objects were extremely similar in style due to proximity and trade; these finely detailed zoomorphic objects are often referred to by historians as International Style artifacts.

-It was quite devastating to Pre-Colombian cultures when the conquistadors and Colonial rulers gathered up as much gold and silver as they could to melt down into currency to send back to Europe.
-No one knows what masterful riches were destroyed in the 16th century.
-It will remain one of History's great mysteries and tragedies.
-Pre-Colombian gold artifacts are scare in today’s marketplace and we are lucky to have a small percentage of these precious artifacts surviving today.
+Among the many calamities that befell pre-Columbian peoples under colonization, one was the destruction of their incredible art works.
+When the conquistadors and colonialists gathered up as much gold and silver as they could to melt down and send back to Europe they destroyed centuries of irreplaceable masterworks.
+No one knows what arts were lost in the 16th century.
+It will remain one of history's great mysteries and tragedies.

 Leave a comment